Jl-wei/guing/readme.md

 # GUing: A Mobile GUI Search Engine using a Vision-Language Model

-GUing is a GUI search engine based on a large vision-language model called UIClip, which we trained specifically for the app GUI domain.
+GUing is a GUI search engine based on a large vision-language model called GUIClip, which we trained specifically for the app GUI domain.
 For this, we first collected app introduction images from Google Play, which usually display the most representative screenshots selected and often captioned (i.e.~labeled) by app vendors.
 Then, we developed an automated pipeline to classify, crop, and extract the captions from these images.
 This finally results in a large dataset which we share with this paper: including 303k app screenshots, out of which 135k have captions.